What is it?

 - review for elements that are currently under review

 You can also filter for content and the according publication status via the Filter button > Filter.

 Besides the labels put on the top left corner, the Application Owner might have designed custom labels.
 The values accordingly are shown in the lower right corner.
-If an element has been recently added to the database, another label appears at the top right corner, marking the element as 'New'.
+If an element has been added within the last 30 days to the database, another label appears at the top right corner, marking the element as 'New'.